dart-lang/sdk/runtime/vm/service/service.md

   // What kind of instance is this?
   InstanceKind kind;

-  // Instance references include their class.
+  // Instance references always include their class.
   @Class class;

   // The value of this instance as a string.